-- 1. solve first-order separable, linear, and some special differential equations, and use these methods to solve applied problems; - 2. solve higher-order constant-coefficient linear differential equations, and use these methods to solve applied problems; - 3. find Laplace transforms and inverse transforms, and apply these to solve differential equations; - 4. find the Fourier series of a function.
+- 1. solve first-order separable, linear, and some special differential equations, and use these methods to solve applied problems; - solve higher-order constant-coefficient linear differential equations, and use these methods to solve applied problems; - 3. find Laplace transforms and inverse transforms, and apply these to solve differential equations; - 4. find the Fourier series of a function.

-Grading and Evaluation Your course grade will be the weighted average of your score on 4 midterm exams, one comprehensive final exam, and a weekly quiz average.

-The grades will be weighted as shown in Table1
+Grading and Evaluation Your course grade will be the weighted average of your score on 3 midterm exams, one comprehensive final exam, a quiz average and a participation grade.
+The grades will be weighted as follows: